Remembrance Day Recap

 These are some of the videos that I would play each year for my classes.
 It was interesting how they would ask to see them over and over.
 They lead to some very thoughtful conversations.

 Well, there you have a snapshot of how I worked with Remembrance Day/Veterans Day with my students.
 I hope this gives you some ideas for sharing this important time with your students.
-If you want to check out some of the other products that I use, they are available in my TeachersPayTeachers Store and in my Educents store.
+If you want to check out some of the other products that I use, they are available in my TeachersPayTeachers Store.

 About Me Charlene Sequeira